sentinel-hub/eo-learn-examples/city-temperature-downscaling/README.md

 !!
 Do not unzip them manually.
 Download them and save them into the *data/satellite/* folder.

-# 2) Access High-resolution API
+# III) Access High-resolution API

-Will be added soon.
+## Run the example jupyter notebook

+To understand how meteoblue's high-resolution API works, you can use the jupyter notebook *mb_highresolution_API.ipynb*.
+The API with its Endpoints will be explained step-by-step.